WatchOutNewsAgency/wona.github.com/_posts/2016-08-11-summer-diaries-schlumberger-mumbai.md

 ---
 layout: post
-title: "Summer Diaries: Schlumberger"
+title: "Summer Diaries: Schlumberger, Mumbai"
 image: schlumberger.jpg
 tags: [wona, column]
 category: career
 ---

 _Akanksha Patel is a 5th year student in the Department of Electronics and Communications.
-Read on as she recounts her experience of working with Schlumberger,Mumbai during the summers of 2016._
+Read on as she recounts her experience of working with Schlumberger, Mumbai during the summers of 2016._

 ### Making it there